David-Lor/MQTT2InfluxDB/README.md

 ## Changelog

+- 0.0.2 - Add support for authentication & SSL to MQTT
 - 0.0.1 - Initial version (functional code)

 ## TODO

+- Fix insertion of JSON with booleans (crashes data writing into Influx)
 - Handle errors on all connectors (MQTT, Redis, Influx)
 - Add locks to Redis while reading/writing to the queue
 - Only insert string payloads and not arbitrary binary data